mosdef-hub/msibi/paper/paper.md

 Iterative Boltzmann inversion (IBI) is a well-established, and widely used, method for deriving coarse-grained force fields that recreate the structrual distributions of an underlying atomistic model.
 Multiple state IBI (MSIBI) as introduced by Moore et al. [@Moore2014], addressse state-point transerability limitations of IBI by including distributions from multiple state points to inform the derived coarse-grained force field.
-Here, we introduce `msibi`, a pure python package that implements the MSIBI method for deriving coarse-grain molecular dynamics potentials for both intramolecular and intermolecular interactions.
+Here, we introduce `msibi`, a pure python package that implements the MSIBI method for deriving coarse-grain molecular dynamics force fields for both intramolecular and intermolecular interactions.
 The package offers a user-friendly, Python-native API, eliminating the need for bash scripting and manual editing of multiple input files.
 The intuitive API enables streamlined workflows for creating a set of forces in series--such as bond stretching, bending, torsions, and non-bonded pairs--that together make a complete coarse-grained force field.
 `msibi` is ultimately simulation engine agnostic, but uses the HOOMD-Blue simulation engine [@Anderson2020hoomd] under-the-hood to perform iterative coarse-grained simulations.